mautic/documentation/en/contacts/managing_contacts.md

 ### Change Segments

 Lets you add / remove the selected contacts to / from segments.
-Note that if a contact is added or removed to or from segment manually then segment filters won't apply for him/her in that particular segment.
+Note that if a contact is added or removed to or from segment manually then segment filters won't apply for them in that particular segment.

 ### Change Stages